Anna Wilson - Lead Vocals / Piano / Acoustic Guitar

 Joined by their band mates, Austin Weyand (Guitar/Vocals), Kassie Weyand (Bass/Vocals) and Nathan Chappell (Drums), the band hails from Salt Lake City.
 In an interesting twist, Austin and Kassie have also been married for 15 years and making music together.
 Austin, originally from western Pennsylvania, is a premiere finger style guitar player who has recorded two solo albums and is the 2014 champion of the Wyoming finger style guitar competition, and also holds the same title in Utah from 2012.
 His wife Kassie, from Honeyville, Utah, began playing the piano at a young age (5), and was very involved in theater and dance during her teenage and young adult years.
 After getting married she picked up the bass and began to perform with Austin and they forged a duo.
 Powell says, “When we met Austin we knew he was something special.
 Then he told us his wife played bass and Anna and I said, bring her over and lets jam.”
 Needless to say, Wilson & Powell were thrilled to have them join the band.
 Powell often jokes, “Yes, we are two married couples in a band together, like Fleetwood Mac, without the drugs and affairs.”

 On drums is Nathan Chappell, a Native American from the Hopi tribe who grew up in Brigham City, Utah.
 He started playing drums at thirteen (1977) and later joined the Marine Corps at seventeen.
-He served for four years, and afterwards decided to take the leap and pursue his first love of music as a full time musician.
+He served for four years, and afterwards decided to take the leap and pursue his first love...music...as a full time musician.
 In addition to his role in T77, he is a drum instructor for two private music schools, facilitates drum workshops for various after school and library arts programs and is a world-class cajone player, which is a skill all in itself.